What is a CPN and why we don't work with it

 Everything You Need To Know About CPNs...
 And Why We Don't Accept Them

-You may have heard of the term "CPN" regarding credit scoring.
-This is a term that comes into play especially when dealing with credit repair services.
+You may have heard of the term "CPN" regarding credit scoring or social security numbers.
+This is a term that often comes into play especially when dealing with credit repair services, or discussing how to improve your credit, build a credit profile, or acquire quick & easy business loans.
 On the internet, you can find the following definitions of what “CPN” or “CPN number” means:

 - Credit privacy number